 - sensitive issues can be discussed openly since no outsiders are present

 Do you prefer an in-company training?
-Please call us at +31 (0) 40 246 02 20 or send an e-mail to email@example.com for more information.
+Please contact us for more information.
 We are more than happy to discuss the various possibilities with you.

 Fraud risk management – introduction

 - Building an effective fraud risk management program requires solid understanding of how and why fraud is perpetrated